c-blake/bu/doc/tim.md

 min-side order stats also only **vaguely correlates with error** on the estimator of `t0`.
 Other ideas (like the difference between the 2 smallest times) are surely possible, but sdev(best) seems workable in practice.
-Just "err" in scare quotes will refer to this To refer to vagueness of a best choice.
+Just "err" in scare quotes will refer to this to indicate best choice vagueness.
 [Empirical Evaluation](#empirical-evaluation-of-t0-error-estimates) has details.

 On top of this layers a natural extension to gauge **if your benchmark gives